Lost your job due to coronavirus? Here’s where to get help

 See if you’re eligible for resources from the government’s stimulus package

 The government is stepping up to protect residents who are out of work due to the coronavirus outbreak.
 While the exact resources you might qualify for will depend on your situation, you may be eligible for Universal Credit or Statutory Sick Pay (SSP).
-The government has also promised mortgage holidays and an eviction ban to those who are most affected by the coronavirus.
+There are also mortgage holidays and an eviction ban to those who are most affected by the coronavirus.

 Are you out of a job because you’re sick or caring for someone who is sick?